Trust Summary

 Since those early days, the Trust has expanded its reach beyond the boundaries of the Preserve to become a regional leader in conservation education.
 Trust staff recognized the need for quality, accessible conservation-based programming in the local school systems and partnered with the Jackson and Haywood county school boards to design curricula that addressed state science standards while inspiring students to be stewards of the incredible natural resources of the Southern Blue Ridge Mountains.

-Currently the bulk of the Trusts work centers around presenting Bird of Prey and other wildlife outreach programming throughout Jackson, Haywood, Macon, and Swain counties.
+Currently the bulk of the Trusts work centers around presenting wildlife and conservation programming throughout Jackson and Haywood counties.
 The Adopt-A-School program brings science curriculum to 10 partner schools in Jackson and Haywood counties at no cost to the schools.
 In 2014, the Trust became a host site for the Conservation Trust of North Carolina (CTNC) AmeriCorpsprogram.
-The AmeriCorps members have helped expand the Trusts reach by providing free pollinator education programs in schools and libraries.
+The AmeriCorps members have helped expand the Trust’s reach by providing free education programs in schools and libraries.

-Most recently, the Trust worked with its Board of Trustees to allow increased community access to Preserve lands through registered programs and have instituted a grant program for local conservation efforts.
-It continues to provide interpretive and experiential programs for Balsam Mountain Preserve members and is constantly working on new seasonal exhibits for the Nature Center.
+Most recently, the Trust has instituted a grant program for local conservation efforts.
+It continues to provide interpretive and experiential programs for the local community and Balsam Mountain Preserve members.

 We look forward to many more years of interpreting, enjoying, and protecting our little corner of the Southern Blue Ridge.